-XIE follows the standard X convention in which the upper-left corner of the window is at (0, 0), with the x coordinate increasing to the right and the y coordinate increasing in the downward direction.
-Front and back functions are provided to control z-axis ordering of objects.
-Although it is possible to specify overlapping objects within XIE, it is not recommended.
+VIB follows the standard Icon convention in which the upper-left corner of the window is at (0, 0), with the x coordinate increasing to the right and the y coordinate increasing in the downward direction.

-The size of the generated interface window can be controlled by the resize icon that initially appears in lower-right corner of the canvas.
+The size of the generated interface window can be controlled by the resize icon that initially appears in lowerright corner of the canvas.
 This object can be dragged anywhere within the canvas via the left mouse button.
 Pressing the right mouse button over the object pops-up an attribute sheet describing its current dimensions.
-If the XIE window is resized such that it is smaller than the interface window, the interface window is automatically made smaller.
+If the VIB window is resized such that it is smaller than the interface window, the interface window is automatically made smaller.
 If an object instance does not fall entirely within the bounds of the interface window, it will appear clipped in the generated program as well.
 That is, there is no automatic repositioning of objects to fit within the interface window.

-In addition to the tool palette, there are two menus provided that are displayed in response to mouse activities.
-The first is the file menu which provides the following functionality:
+Above the tool palette are three menus.
+The File menu provides the following functionality:

-open loads a saved XIE file.

-save saves the XIE interface to the current file. save as acts like save but prompts for a file name.

-prototype writes a file with the XIE interface and a skeletal main program, then translates and executes it.
-(Exit the prototype by typing Q in the window.)

-quit terminates the XIE session.

-The other menu is the edit menu, which provides the following functionality:

-copy makes a copy of the selected object.
+new creates a new VIB file. open loads a saved VIB file. save saves the VIB interface to the current file. save as acts like save but prompts for a file name. prototype writes a file with the VIB interface and a skeletal main program, then translates and executes it.
+Each callback generated by operating an object in the prototype window produces a line of output giving the vidget ID and the value.
+The prototype is exited by typing q in its window. quit terminates the VIB session.
+The Edit The Edit menu provides the following functionality: copy makes a copy of the selected object.

-delete deletes the selected object.

-front brings the selected object to the front of the canvas. back pushes the selected object to the back of the canvas.

-redraw redraws the screen. clear deletes all objects.

-align vert aligns objects with the x-coordinate of the selected object. aligns objects with the y-coordinate of the selected object.
+1.2 1 5 5 delete deletes the selected object. undelete restores the most recently deleted object. align vert aligns objects with the x-coordinate of the selected object. align horz aligns objects with the y-coordinate of the selected object.